rjlupinek/odp-gcpapptest/README.md

 ## Overview

 This repository contains an Google Cloud App Engine project template.
-The goal of this project is to provide an application team with a template to quickly meet their security requirements to speed them along the LATO, and eventually ATO, process.
+The goal of this project is to provide an application team with a template project based on the secure reference architecture developed by the GSA ODP team.

 ## Project Contents